Last Updated on by

 Furthermore, the Hydro Flask is constructed with a durable pro-grade stainless steel.
 This stainless steel will keep the product highly resistant to absorbing bacteria, odor, and taste, and it is also one-hundred-percent recyclable.
 This stainless steel is also BFA free making it safer to drink out of.

-The Hydro Flask has several design options which make this product sightly customizable.
+Hydro Flask insulated water bottles have several design options which make this product sightly customizable.
 These include:

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.